Contraception and Sexual Health

 For repeat prescriptions of the oral contraceptive pill please ask Reception to make an appointment with a Practice Nurse.

-If you have concerns about any aspect of sexual health or need information, whatever your age, our practice nurse, Jean Wilson, is available Wednesday's and Thursday's.
+If you have concerns about any aspect of sexual health or need information, whatever your age, our Practice Nurses will be able to help.
+Please do not hesitate to get in touch with us.

-Intrauterine contraception, in the form of the IUD or Mirena®, is as effective as a woman being sterilised but also easily reversible.
+We offer Intrauterine contraception, in the form of the IUD or Mirena®.
 There is some excellent information on this form of contraception provided by Lothian Sexual Health Services which can be accessed here.
 We would particularly recommend watching the 10 minute video presentation if you are considering the IUD or Mirena® as your form of contraception.

 The links below will take you to websites with reliable information on a variety of contraceptive issues.